-The intent of child support is to make certain that a child of divorced or separated parents has all they need to continue living a healthy life.
-While parents in a two-parent household generally split the costs of care, a parent with primary custody of a child is often burdened most of the expenses.
+The intent of child support is to make certain that children of divorced or separated parents have all they need to continue living a healthy life.
+While parents in a two-parent household generally split the costs of care, a parent with primary custody of a child is often burdened with most of the expenses.
 Child support payments are intended to counteract such imbalances so that one parent is not left to shoulder the financial burden on their own.

-To begin with, child support covers necessities such as shelter, clothing, food, and healthcare.
-Payments are also used to offset education expenses, which may include the cost of tuition, books, and other materials.
+To begin with, child support covers necessities such as shelter, clothing, food and health care costs.
+Payments are also used to offset education expenses, which may include the cost of tuition, books and other materials.

-Beyond the basics, child support payments may also include childcare and travel or transportation expenses, if both parents are employed.
-Additionally, access to basic entertainment, such as computers and television, and recreational activities may also be covered.
+Beyond the basics, child support payments include child care and travel or transportation expenses.
+Additionally, child support provides access to basic entertainment, such as computers and television, and recreational activities that are enjoyed

 How Long Does Child Support Last?